Peng Dehuai: Early life

-Childhood

 Peng was born on October 24, 1898, in the village of Shixiang, Xiangtan County, Hunan.
 His birth name was "Peng Dehua".
 Peng's family lived in a thatched-straw hut and owned approximately 1.5 acres of irrigated land on which the family grew bamboo, sweet potatoes, tea, cotton, and various vegetables.
 His father also operated a bean curd shop.
 The income from the land and shop supported an extended family of eight people, including Peng, his three brothers, his parents, his grandmother, and a grand-uncle.
 Peng's grand-uncle had joined and fought for the Taiping rebellion and used to tell Peng about the old Taiping ideals: everyone should have enough food to eat, women should not bind their feet, and land should be redistributed equally.
 Peng later described his own class background as "lower-middle peasant."

 From 1905 to 1907, Peng was enrolled in a traditional Confucian primary school.
 In 1908, Peng attended a modern primary school but at the age of ten was forced to withdraw from this school because of his family's deteriorating financial situation.
 In 1905 to 1906, there was a severe drought in Hunan.
 Peng's mother died in 1905, and Peng's six-month-old brother died of hunger.
 Peng's father was forced to sell most of his family possessions for food and to pawn most of his family's land.
 When Peng was withdrawn from school in 1908, he and his brothers were sent to beg for food in their village.
 From 1908 to 1910, Peng took work on looking after a pair of water buffaloes.

 When Peng's grand-uncle died in 1911, Peng left home and worked at a coalmine in Xiangtan, where he pushed carts of coal for a wage of nine yuan a month.
 In 1912, shortly after the founding of the Republic of China, the mine went bankrupt and the owners fled, which cheated Peng out of half his annual wages.
 Peng returned home in 1912 and took a number of odd jobs.
 In 1913, Hunan suffered another drought and famine, and Peng participated in a public demonstration that escalated into the seizure of a grain merchant's storehouse and the redistribution of grain among the peasants.
 Village police issued a warrant for Peng's arrest, and he fled to northern Hunan, where he worked for two years as a construction laborer for the construction of a dam near Dongting Lake.
 When the dam was completed in 1916, Peng assumed that he was no longer in danger of being arrested and returned home and joined the army of a local Kuomintang-aligned warlord, Tang Xiangming.